The Dower House, Stoke Park

 It was used as part of Stoke Park Hospital, previously Stoke Park Colony, from 1909.
 The house closed as hospital wards in November 1986 when the final remaining patients were moved to other wards, though the laundry remained for a period.
 The building was sold in 1991 to the Sennitt and Neate families who planned to redevelop the house into a nursing home, and it was rented to the nearby University of the West of England (UWE) for lectures and seminars in the interim, while the facilities at the Frenchay campus were redeveloped.
+The last UWE lecture was in spring 2003.

 Residential planning permission was sought, but before any planning permission was acquired, in 1998 the house was sold on to a consortium of housing developers.
-The last UWE lecture was in spring 2003.

 The main house was converted into 13 apartments in 2004.

 The estate is now maintained as an open space by Bristol City Council, known as Stoke Park Estate.

 Several aspects of the house and estate are listed.
 The house is Grade II* listed.
 The balustraded terrace, the Orangery, the remains of the Obelisk, and the Broomhill Gate are all Grade II listed.
 The woods contain the Beaufort Memorial, the cold bath and a partially derelict stone tunnel with rusticated entrance arches, all also Grade II listed.

-It is known locally as "The Yellow Castle".
+It is known locally as "The Yellow Castle" or "Custard Castle".